Search

 Caitlyn: The Kiva Zip loan process was refreshingly smooth and supportive.
 From the staff I worked with on the ground in Detroit to the Kiva Zip personnel located at their headquarters, I felt informed every step of the way.

 Bryant: The process was quite simple.
-After I was introduced to [the previous Kiva Zip fellow] we set up a phone call and discussed our business, what we were currently doing and what we wanted to achieve in the future.
+After I was introduced to we set up a phone call and discussed our business, what we were currently doing and what we wanted to achieve in the future.
 After that we completed the application and after about a week we were approved and were able to set up our internal funding process where we needed to get 7 people from our internal network to contribute to the loan before it went live to the world.
 After our loan was fully funded, the funds were in our Paypal account the next day!
 Amazing right!
 I thought so, too.

 Danielle: The loan process was very easy to navigate and a great opportunity to generate support and visibility about family, friends and supporters.